-You can also click Copy Your Computer's Time Settings to synch the date and time with the
+You can also click Sync Your Computer's Time Settings to synch the date and time with the computer you are currently

 SysLog

 The Broadband Router keeps a running log of events and activities occurring on the Router.
 You may send these logs to a SysLog server on your network.